01 of 09

 Handicap or Self-Threading Needles

-Handicap or Self-Threading Needles are needles that have an ever-so-slight slit in the side of the needle at the eye of the needle.
-Sliding the thread against the side of the needle allows the thread to slide into the eye of the needle.
+Handicap or self-threading needles have an ever-so-slight slit at the side of the needle close to the eye.
+Sliding the thread against the side of the needle allows it to easily slide into the eye of the needle.

 Self-threading needles are not available in all types of points and are only available in sizes 80/12 and 90/14.Continue to 4 of 9 below.